Towards Industrial-scale Product Configuration: language extensions

 In the second part of this section, we use \xoom\ as a basis to describe two less commonly used features which are nevertheless equally important in practice.
 The first one is so-called user input which allows for the specification of custom requirements at runtime such as for example a minimum total storage volume for the abovementioned \travelbike, thereby excluding certain solutions from the search space beforehand.

-The second feature are unbounded cardinalities and allows modeling for cases where the exact (or approximate) number of some object is not known beforehand.
-Here, we introduce extensions to two of our language fragments which are called \openpoom\ and \openxoom, respectively.
-Further, \openxoom\ is illustrated by the \cargobike\ example, a modified version of the \travelbike, where the number of possible bags is unbounded.
+The second feature are unbounded cardinalities, which allow modeling cases where the exact (or approximate) number of some object is not known beforehand.
+Here, we introduce extensions to two of our language fragments, which we call \openpoom\ and \openxoom, respectively.
+We illustrate \openxoom\ using the \cargobike\ example, a modified version of the \travelbike, where the number of possible bags is unbounded.
 For both, we proceed in the same manner as before by first showcasing a \coom\ example and then showing how this is solved using ASP.